 -

 The ore and waste split reported within the pit will be based on a specific life-of-mine cutoff grade.
-This is based on the fixed metal price and operating cost assumptions.
+This is based on the fixed metal price and operating cost assumptions applied.

 -